tringuyen1086/weather-dashboard-ultimate/README.md

 ## Description

-A web-based weather dashboard shows the current weather of selected city with the upcoming 5-day forcast.
+A web-based weather dashboard shows the current weather of selected city with the upcoming 5-day forecast.

 ## Instruction